hacks-guide/Guide_Wii/_pages/en_US/szshaxx.md

 * A copy of Mario Kart Wii
 * An SD card with a capacity of <2GB formatted to FAT16/FAT32

+  This will not work on SD cards with a capacity larger than 2GB, formatted to FAT32 or not.
+  {: .notice--warning}

 ### Instructions